Legal Notice

 An issuer of securities is “related” to Desjardins Securities if, through the ownership of, or direction or control over, voting securities, Desjardins Securities exercises a controlling influence over that issuer, that issuer exercises a controlling influence over Desjardins Securities, or the same third party exercises a controlling influence over both Desjardins Securities and the issuer.

-An issuer distributing securities is a “connected issuer” to Desjardins Securities if the relationship between this issuer and Desjardins Securities, a related issuer of Desjardins Securities or the directors, officers or partners of Desjardins Securities or a related issuers of Desjardins Securities, may lead a reasonable prospective purchaser of the securities of the connected issuer to question Desjardins Securities’ independence from the issuer with respect to the distribution of the securities of this issuer.
+An issuer distributing securities is a “connected issuer” to Desjardins Securities if the relationship between this issuer and Desjardins Securities, a related issuer of Desjardins Securities or the directors, officers or partners of Desjardins Securities or a related issuer of Desjardins Securities may lead a reasonable prospective purchaser of the securities of the connected issuer to question Desjardins Securities’ independence from the issuer with respect to the distribution of the securities of this issuer.

 Issuers Issuer Description

-Caisses Desjardins Members of the Fédération des caisses Desjardins du Québec (the Fédération) and the Caisse Desjardins Ontario Credit Union Inc.
+Caisses Desjardins Members of the Fédération and the Caisse Desjardins Ontario Credit Union Inc.

-Capital régional et coopératif Desjardins Inc. (CRCD) Investment funds whose investment fund manager and portfolio manager is Desjardins Capital Management Inc., a wholly owned subsidiary of the Fédération.
+Capital régional et coopératif Desjardins Inc. (“CRCD”) Investment funds whose investment fund manager and portfolio manager is Desjardins Capital Management Inc., a wholly owned subsidiary of the Fédération.
 CRCD raises development capital through public offerings and allocates the funds to cooperatives and businesses.
 Desjardins Trust Inc. is the custodian of CRCD.

 Desjardins Funds

-Desjardins Investments Inc., a wholly owned subsidiary of Desjardins Financial Security Life Assurance Company, which itself is an indirectly wholly owned subsidiary of the Fédération, is the management company and sponsor of Desjardins Funds.
+Desjardins Investments Inc. (“Desjardins Investments”), a wholly owned subsidiary of Desjardins Financial Security Life Assurance Company, which itself is an indirectly wholly owned subsidiary of the Fédération, is the investment fund manager and sponsor of Desjardins Funds.

-Desjardins Global Asset Management Inc. (DGAM) is their portfolio manager.
+Desjardins Global Asset Management Inc. (“DGAM”) is their portfolio manager.
 DGAM is a wholly owned subsidiary of Desjardins Financial Corporation Inc., which itself is an indirectly wholly owned subsidiary of the Fédération.

 Desjardins ETFs

-A family of exchange traded funds for which Desjardins Trust Inc., an indirectly wholly owned subsidiary of the Fédération, is the trustee.
+A family of exchange-traded funds for which Desjardins Trust Inc., an indirectly wholly owned subsidiary of the Fédération, is the trustee.

 Referral arrangements disclosure